Silver Bulletin #4

 #HAPPINESS

-Do you have a handful of people, who aren’t your family, who completely believe in you?
+Do you have a handful of people who aren’t your family and who completely believe in you?

 That small statement meant so much to me.
 We’re often our own worst enemies.
-It’s helpful every now and then to have friends who remind us of what we’re might be capable of, if only we believed in ourselves a little more.
+It’s helpful every now and then to have friends who remind us of what we might be capable of, if only we believe in ourselves a little more.

 Tyler Cowen mentioned something similar on his blog some years ago: